CraftAcademyLabs/ca_course/ionic/display_data.md

 })
 ```

-Finally let's turn out attention to the view template.
+Finally, let's turn out attention to the view template.

 We want to add markup for the two charts and clear up the data display.